torreyma/rGBATl/README.md

 ## License and credits
-* rGBAT was written by Gretchen Culp (https://github.com/gmculp), initially exclusively for use on DOHMH's RHEL R server. (rGBATl simply extends its use to generalized Linux for the public.)
+* The original package, rGBAT, was written by Gretchen Culp (https://github.com/gmculp), initially exclusively for use on DOHMH's RHEL R server. (rGBATl simply extends its use to generalized Linux for the public.)
 * This package is released under an MIT license (see LICENSE file).
 * Geosupport Desktop Edition™ copyrighted by the New York City Department of City Planning.
 This product is freely available to the public with no limitations.